hoangthau/micro-frontend/Intro.md

 # Microfrontend with React and module federation

+This app enable us to use multiple separate builds to form a single application seamlessly, with as little configuration as possible.

+This repository represents an example on how to use module federation with apps jumpstarted by `create-react-app` without ejecting the configuration.

 ## Configuration

 There's very little configuration involved.
 There is however two important files in each repository: